Small Area Estimation of General Indicators in Off-Census Years: Poverty mapping in Colombia

 \section{Poverty mapping in Colombia}

 As primary data source $s$, we consider the September 2023 Colombian Integrated Household Survey (in Spanish, \textit{Gran Encuesta Integrada de Hogares}, GEIH), which is a monthly national household survey conducted by the National Administrative Department of Statistics (DANE in Spanish).
 This survey collects a wide range of socioeconomic information from households and individuals.
 One of the main objectives of the GEIH is to measure labour force indicators, but it also provides microdata on income, useful to produce monthly estimates of poverty and inequality indicators, such as poverty rate and gap.
 The sample is drawn using a two-stage design.
 In the first stage, a sample of municipalities is drawn with probability proportional to size (PPS) sampling.
 In the second stage, clusters of 10 households are drawn by systematic sampling.
 For urban areas, the GEIH final sample size was 45\,749 individuals.
 Our objective is to estimate poverty rates and gaps for each of the 24 Colombian departments, crossed with ethnic self-recognition: in Spanish, Indigena (IND), Negro/Mulato (NM), Gitano/Raizal/Palenquero (GRP), and none of the previous (NIN).
-The total number of areas is $D=85$, because some ethnicities are not represented in the realized sample, but they could be in another one.
+Some ethnicities are not represented in the realized sample of some departments.
+Since this paper does not cover purely synthetic estimation, the number of areas is here the $D=85$ crossings with sample.
 At least 32 of these target areas have a sample size $n_d<10$, which means that SAE techniques are required.

 As a secondary data source $s'$, we consider the Survey on Life Conditions (in Spanish, \textit{Encuesta de Calidad de Vida}, ECV), also conducted by the DANE.
 This survey quantifies and characterises the living conditions of households in Colombia and includes variables related to housing (wall and floor materials, and access to public, private, and communal services), individuals (education, health, childcare, use of information and communication technologies) and households (ownership of goods and perceptions about living conditions within the home, among others).
 Unlike GEIH, ECV is conducted annually.
 The sampling design is very similar to that of the GEIH, but includes slightly different stratification, particularly focusing on the conditions of households.
 Although the ECV also collects microdata on income, its design and frequency do not allow for a detailed analysis of monetary poverty in the short term.
 The ECV shares auxiliary information with the GEIH, such as education level, monthly payments for social insurance, and income derived from social assistance programs.
 The sample size of the 2023 ECV for the common areas with the GEIH is 148\,688, making it a suitable larger survey $s'$ for our purposes.